ukparliament/ontologies/procedure/meta/queries/instrument-types/treaties/index.md

 ## Committee consideration

 Treaties subject to the Crag procedure will always be considered by a Lords Select Committee.
 There is currently no requirement for a Commons Select Committee to consider treaties.
 In the Lords, up until April 2020 treaties could be considered by the [Secondary Legislation Scrutiny Committee (SLSC)](https://committees.parliament.uk/committee/255/secondary-legislation-scrutiny-committee/), the whole of the [European Union Select Committee](https://committees.parliament.uk/committee/176/european-union-committee/) or allocated to one of its sub-Committees.

 As of April 2020, the International Agreements Sub-Committee (IAC) or the whole of the European Union Select Committee became responsible for considering all treaties going forward.
 The SLSC and other sub-committees had no more involvement in the scrutiny of treaties.

 As of January 2021 this changed again when the [International Agreements Committee](https://committees.parliament.uk/committee/448/eu-international-agreements-subcommittee/) became a fully-fledged committee on its own and will have sole responsibility for all CRaG treaties laid before the House.

+Later in 2021 it changed again with treaty consideration being shared between the International Agreements Committee and the Lords [European Affairs Committee](https://committees.parliament.uk/committee/516/european-affairs-committee/).

 In the Commons any select committee can open an inquiry into a treaty and report on it if they feel it fits into their remit.
-As of December 2020 we've only seen the International Trade Committee publish a report on a treaty.
+As of 2021 we've only seen the International Trade Committee publish a report on a treaty.
 We have, however, seen the Environment, Food and Rural Affairs Committee open an inquiry.

-The Joint Committee on Human Rights can also consider treaties but as of December 2020 there have been no inquiries/reports.
+The Joint Committee on Human Rights can also consider treaties but as of 2021 there have been no inquiries/reports.

+### Commons committees

 * <a href="https://api.parliament.uk/s/d8eb42e4">Commons committee inquiries</a>

 * <a href="https://api.parliament.uk/s/7a32083c">Commons consideration of treaties</a>

+### Lords committees

 * <a href="https://api.parliament.uk/s/f1f0e4ea">Lords consideration of treaties</a>

-* <a href="https://api.parliament.uk/s/05dc2489">International Agreements Committee (IAC) inquiries and calls for evidence</a>
+* <a href="https://api.parliament.uk/s/2ebaa799">Lords inquiries and calls for evidence</a> (None as of Sept 2021)

 * <a href="https://api.parliament.uk/s/dd20a09a">Consideration by the full International Agreements Committee (IAC)</a>

+* <a href="https://api.parliament.uk/s/1f1bfcbc">Consideration by the European Affairs Committee (EAC)</a>

 * <a href="https://api.parliament.uk/s/8f309f6f">Consideration by the SLSC</a>